 The LDCR has recently launched a new initiative aimed at generating preliminary stratigraphic data on selected subsets of cores.
 Our goal is to identify promising cores in geographic arrays that could be used to track past variations in surface and deep ocean properties---essentially “paleo-GEOSEC” core transects.
 The expectation is that by making these surveys available to the community, these cores will be much more likely to be utilized, indeed discovered, by the community.

-Many years ago Bill Ruddiman and John Farrell compiled CaCO3 stratigraphies for about 350 sediment cores from the Atlantic, Indian, and Pacific basins (Ruddiman and Farrell, 1992).
-These data were generated principally as a result of CLIMAP and SPECMAP related research and are accessible from numerous online data servers including NOAA-NGDC and PANGEA.
+Many years ago Bill Ruddiman and John Farrell compiled CaCO 3 stratigraphies for about 350 sediment cores from the Atlantic, Indian, and Pacific basins (Ruddiman and Farrell, 1992).
+These data were generated principally as a result of CLIMAP and SPECMAP related research and are accessible from numerous online data servers including NOAA-NCEI and PANGEA.

 Meridional transects of unexamined sediment cores from the Atlantic and Pacific Basins harvested from the Lamont core collection.
 These cores are currently being analyzed for stratigraphy to provide an array of late Pleistocene core chronologies to the research community.

-More recently, we have measured %CaCO3, %G. menardii, and %coarse fraction in a suite of cores from the Atlantic with the goal of providing a N-S transect with basic chronostratigraphic control for the latest Pleistocene (typically last 200-300 ka).
-Eighty-five cores between 45°N and 35°S (out of several thousand) were deemed suitable based on criteria such as proximity to the ridge axis, water depth near or above the modern lysocline (4200m), Pleistocene or younger basal age datums, and undisturbed, long core recovery.
-Of 46 cores analyzed so far, 33 were sufficiently promising for possible generation of oxygen isotope stratigraphies (by future researchers) and the list of samples run for %CaCO3 can be found here.
+More recently, we have measured %CaCO3 in a suite of cores from the Atlantic and the Pacific with the goal of providing a N-S transect with basic chronostratigraphic control for the latest Pleistocene (typically last 200-300 ka).
+Approximately 100 cores between 45°N and 35°S (out of several thousand) were deemed suitable based on criteria such as proximity to the ridge axis, water depth near or above the modern lysocline (4200m), Pleistocene or younger basal age datums, and undisturbed, long core recovery.
+We have run 132 cores, some of which are sufficiently promising for possible generation of oxygen isotope stratigraphies (by future researchers).
+The list of samples run for %CaCO3 can be found here.
 Preliminary coretop G. ruber (white) oxygen isotopic and Mg/Ca data from this transect track mean annual SST and salinity gradients faithfully (Arbuszewski et al., 2010).

 The repository contains many sediment cores ranging up to 14 meters in length from lakes, bogs, salt marshes, freshwater marshes, rivers and peatlands.
 Collections are from the northeastern US, southeastern US, Alaska, and Chile as well as several sites in Siberia and on Easter Island.
 Currently the meta-data is being tabulated and will eventually be searchable with a user interface; in the meantime, please contact the Curator for information on this collection.